nadeemlab/SPT/docs/readme.rst

    * - Phenotype proximity
      - | The core module takes as input two collections of points, and
-       | calculates the average frequency with which a point of one set appears
+       | calculates the average density with which a point of one set appears
        | within a specified distance from a given point of the other set.
 In a
-       | balanced/symmetric mode, it calculates instead the frequency of
+       | balanced/symmetric mode, it calculates instead the density of
        | occurence of a pair of points from the respective sets within the
        | specified distance range.
    * - Front proximity